 Personal care products

-NF grade Optibor® Boric Acid finds applications in cosmetics, toiletries and pharmaceuticals.
+NF grade Optibor® Boric Acid finds applications in cosmetics, toiletries and external pharmaceuticals.
 It is used in conjunction with sodium borates for pH buffering, and as a crosslinking agent to emulsify waxes and other paraffins.

 Being a highly effective absorber of thermal neutrons, the boron-10 isotope is essential to the safety and control systems of nuclear power stations.
 Optibor® SQ Boric Acid is made for the nuclear industry, and can be isotopically enriched to increase the available proportion of boron-10.